Can you reverse pre-diabetes?

 Your blood glucose level is the amount of glucose (or sugar) in your blood.
 With pre-diabetes, your blood glucose level is higher than normal but not high enough to be diagnosed with type 2 diabetes.
 Your target blood glucose levels vary depending on your age, general health and medications you take.

-Pre-diabetes includes 2 conditions:
+Pre-diabetes includes two conditions:

-• impaired glucose tolerance: higher levels than normal (diagnosed by measuring levels after a sugary drink)
+• Impaired glucose tolerance: higher levels than normal (diagnosed by measuring levels after a sugary drink).

-Am you at risk of pre-diabetes?
+Are you at risk of pre-diabetes?

-Pre-diabetes has no signs or symptoms.
-The risk factors for pre-diabetes are similar to those for type 2 diabetes:
+Pre-diabetes has no signs or symptoms; the risk factors for pre-diabetes are similar to those for type 2 diabetes:

-Women who’ve been diagnosed with gestational diabetes during pregnancy are also at increased risk of developing type 2 diabetes, says says registered nurse and diabetes educator Kim Welch, a spokesperson for Diabetes Victoria.
+Women who’ve been diagnosed with gestational diabetes during pregnancy are also at increased risk of developing type 2 diabetes, says registered nurse and diabetes educator Kim Welch, a spokesperson for Diabetes Victoria.

 “Once gestational diabetes is picked up there's around a 58% chance that you’ll develop type 2 diabetes within 10 years,” she says.

-Welch recommends an annual check-up with your doctor if you’re in any of the risk categories.
+Kim recommends an annual check-up with your doctor if you’re in any of the risk categories.

 Can pre-diabetes be reversed?